wp-plugins/google-plusone-button/readme.txt

 Adds "Google +1 button" after or before your post content with four different sizes.
 This plugin has an admin page so you can easily configure it.

-Google +1 Button introduced on http://www.google.com/webmasters/+1/button/index.html
+Google +1 button introduced on http://www.google.com/webmasters/+1/button/index.html

 == Installation ==